Euphorbiaceae - Spurges

 Euphorbia horrida Boissier 1860 (African Milk Barrel)

 from the Wittepoort Mountains of the Great Karoo.
-This spiny clumping plant has angular stems up to 18 in tall and with up to 20 ribs.
+This spiny clumping succulent plant has angular stems up to 18 in tall and with up to 20 ribs.
 This species is somewhat variable and selected cultivars are known with dark-green to glaucous-grey plant bodies, different degrees of spination or with red spines and flowers.

 The long peduncles (stalks) of the small male and female yellow-green flowers produced on the ribs near the growing point, desiccate to become prominent rows of rigid spines up to 2 in long.
 The white sap is very poisonous.